Cjaker/zerobot-docs/docs/general.md

 ## Magic Shooter
 ![Magic Shooter](https://zerobot.net/assets/images/55.png "Magic Shooter")

-The **Magic Shooter** automates spell casting against enemies.
+The **Magic Shooter** automates spell casting and runes usage against monsters.
 It includes:
 - **Spell Configuration:** Defines which spells to use and under what conditions.
 - **Targets and Conditions:** Configures monster names, mana/HP percentages, and monster count.